explainers-by-googlers/cross-origin-storage/README.md

 <img src="https://raw.githubusercontent.com/WICG/cross-origin-storage/refs/heads/main/logo-cos.svg" alt="Cross-Origin Storage (COS) logo, consisting of a folder icon with a crossing person." width="100">

-This proposal outlines the design of the **Cross-Origin Storage (COS)** API, which allows web applications to store and retrieve files across different origins with optional user consent.
-Building on the **File System Living Standard** defined by the WHATWG, the COS API facilitates secure cross-origin file storage and retrieval for large assets, such as AI models, WebAssembly (Wasm) modules, and highly popular JavaScript libraries like jQuery or React.
+This proposal outlines the design of the **Cross-Origin Storage (COS)** API, which allows web applications to store and retrieve files across different origins.
+Building on the **File System Living Standard** defined by the WHATWG, the COS API facilitates secure cross-origin file storage and retrieval for large assets, such as AI models, WebAssembly (Wasm) modules, and highly popular JavaScript libraries.
 Taking inspiration from **Cache Digests for HTTP/2**, the API identifies files by their hashes to ensure integrity.

 > [!TIP]
 > **Evaluate this proposal**
 >
 > While this API is not yet natively implemented in browsers, you can experiment with the proposed surface today.
 > Install the [Cross-Origin Storage extension](https://chromewebstore.google.com/detail/cross-origin-storage/denpnpcgjgikjpoglpjefakmdcbmlgih) to inject the `navigator.crossOriginStorage` polyfill on all pages and test the complete flow.
-See the [source code of the extension](https://github.com/web-ai-community/cross-origin-storage-extension) and [instructions](https://github.com/web-ai-community/cross-origin-storage-extension?tab=readme-ov-file#usage) for how to test it.
+See the [source code of the extension](https://github.com/web-ai-community/cross-origin-storage-extension) and read the [instructions](https://github.com/web-ai-community/cross-origin-storage-extension?tab=readme-ov-file#usage) for how to test it.

 ## Authors